stacks-network/docs/src/pages/ecosystem/stacks-token-holders.md

 ![](/images/unlocking.png)

 Your specific unlock date depends on when you purchased or were granted tokens.
-You can use the Blockstack Explorer to discover how many tokens you have registered and when they will unlock.
+You can use the Stacks Explorer to discover how many tokens you have registered and when they will unlock.

 ## Have more questions?